Franziska Brantner: Member of the Bundestag, 2013–present

 In 2013, Brantner was elected to the Bundestag (the German Parliament) for Alliance '90/The Greens, succeeding Fritz Kuhn as representative of the 274th district Heidelberg.
 Following the 2013 federal election, she became a member of the Bundestag.

 Between 2014 and 2017, Brantner served as chairwoman of the parliamentary Sub-Committee for Civilian Crisis Prevention and as member of the Committee on Family Affairs, Senior Citizens, Women and Youth.
 From 2017 until 2021, she has been serving as secretary of her parliamentary group, in this position assisting the group's chairs Katrin Göring-Eckardt and Anton Hofreiter.
 She also served on the Committee on European Affairs.
 From 2019 until 2021, she was a member of the German delegation to the Franco-German Parliamentary Assembly.

 In addition to her committee assignments, Brantner is a Deputy Chairwoman of the German-Egyptian Parliamentary Friendship Group.
 She is also part of the Elie Wiesel Network of Parliamentarians for the Prevention of Genocide and Mass Atrocities and against Genocide Denial.

 In the negotiations to form a coalition government under the leadership of Minister-President of Baden-Württemberg Winfried Kretschmann following the 2021 state elections, Brantner was part of the working group on European and international affairs, led by Theresa Schopper and Daniel Caspary.

-In the negotiations to form a so-called traffic light coalition of the Social Democrats (SPD), the Green Party and the FDP following the 2021 federal elections, Brantner led her party's delegation in the working group on European affairs; her co-chairs from the other parties are Udo Bullmann and Nicola Beer.
+In the negotiations to form a so-called traffic light coalition of the Social Democrats (SPD), the Green Party and the FDP following the 2021 federal elections, Brantner led her party's delegation in the working group on European affairs; her co-chairs from the other parties were Udo Bullmann and Nicola Beer.